-These negative stereotypes justify discrimination, bias, and prejudice of all types.
-Anytime you encounter a negative stereotype, investigate the root cause.
 Western organized religion began depicting angels with wings in the 3rd Century.
 This element comes from Tertullian (c.160-c.
 240), an early Christian author Roman, who wrote, “every spirit is winged, both angels and demons.”
 Angels and demons with wings became the Christian art model from the 3rd Century onward.

 Do you believe in Faries?
 What about Angels?
 Not everyone who believes in Angels also believes in Fairies.
 The mythology of the Bible does not mention fairies.

 Judaism, Christianity, and Islam are the modern versions of earlier mystery religions circa 1 BCE from Egypt, Babylon, Persia, and Assyria.
 These mystery religions existed long before the Abrahamic tree, but they were eliminated when the Roman army invaded and destroyed their cultures.
 Their mythology is ripe with angels and demons.
 However, these themes were not popular in early European folklore.
 The Church could assimilate the ancient mystery religions, but could not eradicate indigenous folklore.
 So, it sought to destroy all those with any connection to indigenous beliefs because they were competition.